On the Kawaguchi--Silverman Conjecture for birational automorphisms of irregular varieties: KSC for irregular threefolds

 Let $X$ be a smooth projective threefold with $q(X) > 0$.
 By Theorem~\ref{thmNZ}, we can assume that $\kappa (X) = 0$ or $-\infty$.
 Theorem~\ref{mainthm1} (1) and (2) will follow from Corollary~\ref{cor-albsurj}, Theorem~\ref{mainthm2}, together with Propositions~\ref{prop3bis2} and~\ref{prop33} below.

 \begin{lem} Assume that $\kappa (X) = 0$ and $q(X)>0$.
 Then the minimal model $Y$ of $X$ is smooth with

 \end{lem}

-\begin{proof} Since $\dim X = 3$ and $\kappa (X) = 0$, $X$ has a minimal model, i.e., a normal projective $\Q$-factorial variety with only terminal (in particular, isolated) singularities.
+\begin{proof} Since $\dim X = 3$ and $\kappa (X) = 0$, it follows that $X$ has a minimal model, i.e., a normal projective $\Q$-factorial variety with only terminal (in particular, isolated) singularities.
 Any minimal model $Y$ of $X$ satisfies $\sO_Y(mK_Y) \simeq \sO_Y$ for some $m$ by the abundance theorem for minimal threefolds (See e.g. \cite{Ka92} and references therein).
 Moreover, the Albanese map $\ga : Y \to \Al (Y)$ is a surjective \'etale fiber bundle by~\cite[Theorem 8.3]{Ka85}.
 Since $Y$ has only isolated singularities and $ \dim \Al (Y) > 0$, every fiber $F$ of $\ga$ is smooth.
-As $K_Y$ is torsion, $K_F$ is torsion as well by adjunction.
+As $K_Y$ is torsion, it follows that $K_F$ is torsion as well by adjunction.
 In particular, $Y$ is smooth and contains no isolated rational curve.
+Indeed, since $\ga : Y \to \Al (Y)$ is a surjective \'etale fiber bundle over an elliptic curve $\Al (Y)$ as observed above, every rational curve on $Y$ is in a fiber and it also deforms in the family $\ga : Y \to \Al (Y)$.
 Therefore $Y$ has no flop, so the minimal model of $X$ is unique and $\Bir (Y) = \Aut (Y)$ by~\cite[Theorem 1]{Ka08}. \end{proof}

 \begin{proposition} Assume that $\kappa (X) = 0$ and $q(X) = 1$.
 Then KSC (2) holds for any $f \in \Bir (X)$. \end{proposition}

 \begin{proof}

 Let $f \in \Bir (X)$.
 Since $\kappa (X) = 0$ and $q(X) = 1$, the Albanese map